pjungwir/pgcon-2023-talk-exec-phase/slides.md

   - one for the row we just updated,
   - two for the "leftover" rows we want to insert:
     - one for the time before the target range, one after.
+- I'm going to say much more about TupleTableSlots in a moment,
+  - but here just see what we're doing:
+  - (highlight) we make the first one with `table_slot_create`.
+  - (highlight) we make the second one with `ExecInitExtraTupleSlot`.
+  - (highlight) we make another one with `ExecInitExtraTupleSlot`.